sqonk/phext-datakit/docs/api/DataFrame.md

 Run a correlation over one or more columns to find similarities in values.

 - **string** $method Correlation method to use.
 Accepted values are 'pearson' or 'spearman'.
-- **list<string>** $columns Columns to use for the correlation.
+- **?list<string>** $columns Columns to use for the correlation.
 If no column is specified then the operation runs over all columns.

 **Returns:**  DataFrame A matrix of values representing the closeness of the adjoining values.